 Granite Chief's 6th Annual Shreddit Showdown | Ski Movie Contest Details

-The 6th Annual Shreddit Showdown is sponsored by some of the biggest names in the ski world including Blizzard, Tecnica, FlyLow, Orage, Smith Optics, GoPro, and Backcountry Access.
+The 6th Annual Shreddit Showdown is sponsored by some of the biggest names in the ski world including Blizzard, Tecnica, FlyLow, Orage, Smith Optics, GoPro, Backcountry Access, and Danner Boots.
 The prizes are awesome and the event is one of the sweetest in Tahoe and around the country.
 If you don't live in Tahoe you can still participate and submit your ski movie edit.
 There are three contest categories, adult, 18 and older; teen 13 to 17; and grom, 12 years old and younger.
 You have from right now through Mid March to film your footage and produce your three-minute edit.
-Submissions will start in March.
-More details to come.
+Submissions entries and facebook voting starts March 17th.
 Filmmakers have a chance to win big, just for doing what you love; skiing, filming, and editing!

 Note: By submitting your ski movie you are agreeing to and have thoroughly read the rules and terms of the Shreddit Showdown Contest.
 Please read the judging criteria carefully as there have been changes since last year!
-(One of those changes is frame rate - it must be 24 fps.)
+(One of those changes is frame rate - it must be 24 fps, it not we'll convert.)
 Need some inspiration?
 Check out the winning edits from the 4th Annual Shreddit Showdown here.

 IMPORTANT MOVIE FILMING FORMAT INFO!
-HIGHEST RESOLUTION POSSIBLE and MUST BE SHOT IN 24 fps.
+HIGHEST RESOLUTION POSSIBLE for VIEWING ON THE BIG SCREEN.

 Remember your movie will be playing on the big screen at a real movie theater.
 Please follow the required high standards of filming and formatting your ski movie edit.
 If you are not sure how to set your camera to the required standards check with your camera manufacturer or GOOGLE IT!